 - Resume or CV

-- GRE and MCAT test scores are not required for admission.
+- MCAT test scores are not required for admission.
 However, applicants are free to share their scores if they have already taken the test

 - TOEFL scores and USMLE if applicable (see instructions for foreign applicants)